AI Tools for Financial Forecasting in 2024: Accuracy vs. Hype

 3. DataRobot

 DataRobot is an automated machine learning (AutoML) platform that allows users to build and deploy AI models without extensive coding.
 While not exclusively for finance, its versatility makes it ideal for creating custom forecasting models using financial data.
-It’s suitable for organizations that want to leverage the power of AI without hiring a team of data scientists.
+It’s suitable for organizations that want to the power of AI without hiring a team of data scientists.

 AI Features: